 Some of the Methods of Charging

-The Like charges usually repel each other and unlike charges attract each other.
+The like charges usually repel each other and unlike charges attract each other.
 The SI unit for the electric charge is Coulomb and is equal to around 6.242×1018 e.
-The value of charge of electron is −1.602×10-19 C. Coulomb is described as the quantity of the charge passing through an cross-section of electrical conductor which carries one ampere per second.
+The value of charge of an electron is −1.602×10-19 C. Coulomb is described as the quantity of the charge passing through a cross-section of electrical conductor which carries one ampere per second.

 The symbol used to denote a quantity of electricity is Q and it is directly calculated with an electrometer.
 When charged particles were produced by rubbing suitable materials, then we were known about the existence of charges.
 These facts can be demonstrated by simple examples.
 Take a comb and rub it on your head, place the comb near to the pieces of paper placed on the table.
 You will see the comb starts to attract the paper pieces.

 According to the Franklin convention, the electric charge present on the comb is a positive charge and the charge present on the paper pieces is a negative electric charge.
 The comb which attracts the paper pieces contains positive charge and any object which repels the comb is negatively charged this is well explained through static electricity